Mathushan-dev/QuestionGenerator/README.md

 Required Pip Packages:

-Use following command to force Python version in virtual environment is used to download the pip packages below - pyenv exec pip install --quiet package_name==version
+Use following command to force Python version in virtual environment is used to download the pip packages below - pyenv exec pip install --quiet package_name==version.
+The required pip packages can be found in requirements.txt.

-1. sense2vec==1.0.2
-2. overrides==4.1.2
-3. transformers==2.8.0
-4. sentence-transformers==0.4.0
-5. tensorflow==2.7.0
-6. flask_migrate
-7. bcrypt
-8. psycopg2-binary

 Required External Packages: